fcarrero/fcarrero/README.md

 - 👋 Hi, I’m @fcarrero
 - 👀 I’m interested in Management
 - 🌱 I’m currently learning go, java.
-- 💞️ I’m looking to collaborate on Insurtech iniaciative
+- 💞️ I’m looking to collaborate on Conekta
 - 📫 How to reach me ...

 <!---